Last Updated on Nov 28, 2023

 Once they’ve got your SSN, an identity thief can use it for lots of criminal activities, such as applying for loans and credit cards in your name, stealing your tax return, and much more.
 It can take months, if not years, to recover from identity theft.

 You might think it’s impossible to know if your data has been shared online, but it’s not!
-The answer is Trend Micro ID Security.
-The app — which is available on Android and iOS — can scan the internet and the dark web for your SSN, along with lots of other valuable personal information, such as your email addresses, bank account numbers, and passport number, 24/7!
+The answer is Trend Micro ID Protection; it can scan the internet and the dark web for your SSN, along with lots of other valuable personal information, such as your email addresses, bank account numbers, and passport number, 24/7!

 Think someone is using your SSN?
 Click here.